Meta tracking pixel

 How long does it take to implement loan origination software?

-Full commercial LOS replacements run 6 to 18 months at community-bank scale once data migration, workflow configuration, integration build, staff training, and parallel processing are accounted for.
-Salesforce-based platforms are at the longer end of that range.
-Mid-tier platforms with established community-bank deployment patterns sit closer to 6 months.
+Full commercial LOS replacements are the largest programs — data migration, workflow configuration, integration build, staff training, and parallel processing — with timelines scoped per institution.
+Mid-tier platforms with established community-bank deployment patterns typically install faster.
 AI-native platforms that automate the analysis layer alongside the existing LOS deploy in days to weeks because the system of record stays in place.
 Implementation calendar is one of the larger hidden costs of a replacement decision and usually the first constraint banks should pressure-test.

 How much does loan origination software cost for community banks?